 Corner Balmaringa Avenue and Auluba Road, South Turramurra

-Located behind the shops at South Turramurra, Balmaringa Reserve is a lovely playground with a concrete bike path around the perimeter.
-It’s completely enclosed, giving parents peace of mind, and also 30 seconds walk from decent coffee at the bakery.
+Located behind the shops in South Turramurra, Balmaringa Reserve is a lovely playground featuring a concrete bike path that circles its perimeter.
+It’s completely enclosed, giving parents peace of mind, and is also conveniently located near decent coffee at the bakery.
 You can read our review for Balmaringa Reserve here.

 19. Cameron Park, Turramurra